cenit-io/eCapi/docs/developer-guide/parser-algorithms/parse_from_di_2_api_request_product.md

 ## parse_from_di_2_api_request_product

-Transforms and returns the data of a product from its intermediate data structure in OMNA to be send the the remote platform to be integrated.
+Transforms and returns the data of a product from its intermediate data structure in core to be send the the remote platform to be integrated.

 **Resources related with this parser:**